dmyersturnbull/typed-dfs/README.md

 ### 📝 Extra notes

 <details>
-<summary><emph>See: Pinned versions</emph></summary>
+<summary><em>See: Pinned versions</em></summary>

-Dependencies in the extras are only restricted to minimum version numbers;
+Dependencies in the extras only have version minimums, not maximums.
-libraries that use them can set their own version ranges.
-For example, typed-dfs only requires tables >= 0.4, but Pandas can further restrict it.
+For example, typed-dfs requires pyarrow >= 4.
-[natsort](https://github.com/SethMMorton/natsort) is also only assigned a minimum version number;
+[natsort](https://github.com/SethMMorton/natsort) is also only assigned a minimum version number.
-this is because it receives frequent major version bumps.
 This means that the result of typed-df’s `sort_natural` could change.
 To fix this, pin natsort to a specific major version;
 e.g. `natsort = "^8"` with [Poetry](https://python-poetry.org/) or `natsort>=8,<9` with pip.